DoctorAnsem/DigimonWorld2Resurrection/README.md

 	- Z Cannon respects the new damage calculation and it has been mildly buffed
 - Improved visual effects for some techs.
 We love flair
 - Added many new music tracks and variations so that you no longer have to hear the same tracks over and over again for 120 hours
-	- An album with some of the greatest hits will be released together with the mod
 - Visual overhaul of the menu and battle HUD to add some color and decor (I had enough of that toxin green, for one)
 - A completely new balance pass for the entire game, adjusting difficulty to scale better for the endgame and catching old bugs that flew under radar
 - Slightly improved dungeons: